 Streets around Tsun Yip Playground, Kwun Tong, 3904 1337; runourcity.org.

 Brickhouse is located at the end of a narrow alley at the base of LKF.
 It's deliberately tucked-away, boasting exposed ceilings and walls with graffiti art.
-"Nothing here is too serious," explains Malcolm Wood of Maximal Concepts (responsible for Play and Blue Butcher).
-"Everything is down-to-earth."
-The menu culls from various Latin American cultures but the main focus is on Mexico City, where chef Austin Fry developed a passion for the local cuisine.
+"Nothing here is too serious," explains Malcolm Wood of Maximal Concepts (responsible for Mott 32, Fish & Meat and Blue – Butcher & Meat Specialist), "everything is down-to-earth."
+The menu culls from various Latin American cultures but the main focus is on Mexico City, a city the kitchen team have a particular passion for.
 The spotlight is on fresh ingredients and honest, back-to-basics techniques.
 Brickhouse will also serve food later than other restaurants in the area.
 Of course, as a late-night haunt, it'll also have awesome drinks, like the Cubana, with tobacco-infused tequila and grilled pineapple.
 If cocktails don't float your boat, the bar stocks microbrewery beers from the USA, as well as tequila flights.
-Dorothy So

 Brickhouse, 20A D'Aguilar Street, Central; brickhouse.com.hk.
 Open Mon to Wed, 6pm to 2am, Thu to Sat, 6pm to 4am.